-In some situations, contacting a lawyer will require considerable time and effort on the
+In some situations, contacting a lawyer will require considerable time and effort on the part of the interviewing officer.

-Reasonal In some situations, contacting a law, part of the interviewing officer.
 You must make a reasonable, honest and determined effort to contact a lawyer.
-(R v Plimiona & Anor (10 February 1992, High Court Rotorua, Doogue J, T69/91))
+(R v Himiona & Anor (10 February 1992, High Court Rotorua, Doogue J, T69/91)).
+However, police are under no obligation to find for the suspect their lawyer of choice when the contact phone number cannot be found.
+(R v Tallentire [2012] NZHC 1546)

 The time and effort given to contacting a lawyer before the interview is continued need only be 'reasonable'.
 If Police can convince the courts that an honest and determined effort was made to contact a lawyer, the failure of this effort will not automatically exclude an admission made after the suspect has asked for a lawyer.
+There is no obligation to guarantee the availability of a lawyer- for example, a cell tower outage might make this impossible (Kerr v Police [2020] NZCA 245).